 The guide is meant to be a resource for farmers and covers many topics including legal agreements, leases, easements, covenants, contract provisions, assignment clauses, liability provisions, insurance provisions, tax considerations, equipment responsibility and maintenance, compensation, land use restrictions and more.

-The guide is available to print as a PDF here, as well as on FLAG’s website.
+The guide is available to print as a PDF here, as well as on FLAG’s website, or available for hard copy purchase from the publisher.
 We also have printed copies of the guide, available to pick up at the MFU State Office and free for members.
 Join us at the Renewable Energy Working Sessions this summer to learn more about it.